 New candidate interview process: You could map out your candidate interview process in an accessible format.
 For instance, you could map out the entire timeline from receiving applications to the final candidate selection.
 You could also organize the map from a human resources (HR) perspective to gain more specific insights.
 While evaluating the process map, you might notice areas that need improvement or removal.
 Then, you can rework the procedure to smooth these challenges and streamline the process.

 Client onboarding: Another process discovery example involves analyzing client onboarding procedures.
 For instance, you could use a wealth management perspective and identify time-consuming or wasteful factors during the onboarding process.

 Here are the podcast’s major points so far:

 Process discovery: This is the practice of capturing the current state of your company’s business processes.
-It’s essential for process improvement and hyperautomation journeys.
+It’s essential for process improvement and Digital Business Automation journeys.
 Software is getting better, more intuitive, easier to use and more powerful.
 It’s also featuring scenario simulation and AI-powered automation opportunity identification modules.

 Process mapping: Process mapping visually represents a workflow, allowing you to understand a process and its components more clearly.
 Process mapping allows the user to interact with the process model and discover or quantify the benefits of improving it.

 Process mining: This process applies data science to discover, validate and improve your workflows.

 Combining process mapping and process mining: By using the two capabilities together, you allow the strengths of each to shine and can solve the other’s limitations.

 Salient Process’s Podcast, Bots & Thoughts